ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 | *Note: This parameter is for advanced users*

-This parameter allows you to to set the PSI \(pounds per square inch\) range for your sensor\.
+This parameter allows you to set the PSI \(pounds per square inch\) range for your sensor\.
 You should not change this unless you examine the datasheet for your device

 .. _ARSP_BUS: